pywugate/DetectRS_OMETIFF/README.md

 ## What can DETECTRS_OMETIFF do?
 DETECTRS_OMETIFF can read X,Y,Z,T,C value from OME.TIFF and separate single-/multi- Z/T/C images into individual Z file(s).

-But if the order is not in standard OME ZTC order, I don't promise that.
+(But if the order is not in standard OME ZTC order, I don't promise that ^^.)

 ## Libraries used:
 1. MATLAB